-We offer both legally aided and private Mediation throughout our offices.
+We offer private Mediation throughout our offices.
 The advantage of the mediation process is that it allows you to take control and make your own informed decisions whether it be in respect of your children, finances or other relationship breakdown issues.

 Reaching a mutually acceptable agreement is usually achieved by a series of round the table meetings with one of our mediators.
 The mediator will be independent of you both and therefore not able to provide you with legal advice.
 However, we can provide you with legal information as to the options available to each of you.
 You will both still need to obtain separate legal advice, but this will generally be limited to the terms of the agreement that you have reached (called a Memorandum of Understanding) or whether there is a dispute as to how a Court may resolve an issue between you both.

 Mediation is ideally suited to couples who are willing to try to resolve their problems in a constructive and cooperative way.
 The process will generally be considerably quicker and cheaper than proceeding through the Courts.

 If you’re unsure about mediation, it may be that you would benefit from a Mediation Information Assessment Meeting (MIAM).
 This involves one of our mediators explaining all the legal options available to you and in fact it is now compulsory for anyone wishing to make an application to Court that they first attend a MIAM.

 We appreciate that it is not always possible to take time off work to meet with your Solicitor.
 You may have commitments and responsibilities such as caring for your children, which make it difficult for you to visit our offices.
 To help you with this and ensure that you are still able to meet with one of our mediators, we can offer mediation meetings via Skype.